pascal910107/A2A/cli/README.md

 # Add skills
 a2a generate --skill "translate:Translate:Translate text between languages"
+# Skill format supports optional tags
+a2a generate --skill "translate:Translate:Translate text between languages:language,translation"

+# Set protocol binding for an endpoint
+a2a generate --url "https://agent.example.com/a2a" --protocol-binding "HTTP+JSON"

+# Generate minimal template (required fields only)
+a2a generate --minimal

+# Generate full example template with all optional fields
+a2a generate --full

 # Output as YAML
 a2a generate --format yaml -o agent-card.yaml